eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 The major RCV failures stemmed from nonviable candidates *not* getting eliminated.
 Specifically, candidates with fervent but thin support, who would lose in every head-to-head matchup, got more first-choice votes than the broad consensus option--whose support was more widely distributed in second choices--and hence were not eliminated.
 This left voters who ranked that nonviable candidate first holding the bag when their honest support eliminated their backup candidate, and their first choice was unable to win against their least favorite.

-RCV *ignored* the data voters were clearly communicated down in their second choice: that they preferred the consensus option as a second choice to their least favorite.
-The system was too shortsighted, only looked at these voters' first-choice<d-footnote>This is why Later No Harm is a joke criterion that nobody who understands social choice takes as anything close to "desirable".
+RCV *ignored* the data voters were clearly communicated through their second choice rankings: that they preferred the consensus option as a second choice to their least favorite.
+The system was too shortsighted--it only looked at these voters' first-choices<d-footnote>This is why Later No Harm is a joke criterion that nobody who understands social choice takes as anything close to "desirable".
 By protecting your first choice from your later choices, the system can't <em>save</em> your second choice if your first is nonviable.
-That's what happened in Burlington and Alaska.
-Later No Harm is incompatible with No Favorite Betrayal.
-If you want to protect your first choice from your second choice, you will often have to betray your honest first choice or else risk electing your last choice directly directly as a result of your honesty.</d-footnote>.
+That's what happened in Burlington and Alaska. <a href="https://electowiki.org/wiki/Later-no-harm_criterion">Later No Harm is incompatible with No Favorite Betrayal</a>.
+If you want to protect your first choice from your second choice, you will often have to betray your honest first choice or else risk electing your last choice directly as a result of your honesty.</d-footnote>.
 The system proposed by Better Choices *explicitly* asks for this information, and uses it faithfully.

-Instead of looking at the first-choice votes--which says nothing about how broadly acceptable or unpalatable a candidate is--this system looks at the head-to-head matchups.
+Instead of looking at the first-choice votes--which say nothing about how broadly acceptable or unpalatable a candidate is--this system looks at the head-to-head matchups.
 A metric which is easier to count, and is far more indicative of a strong candidate.

 ### Cognitive Simplicity